simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 # Store the dhcp ips for clients here...
 ifconfig-pool-persist ipp.txt

-# Read client specific settings from...
+# Read client specific settings from (disabled by default, as the path must exist!)...
-client-config-dir /etc/openvpn/ccd
+;client-config-dir /etc/openvpn/ccd

 # The keepalive directive causes ping-like messages to be sent back and forth over
 # the link so that each side knows when the other side has gone down.
 Ping every 5